15 Day Northern Lights Winter Vacation of the Complete Ring Road of Iceland with Snaefellsnes

 The Eastfjords are defined by their sparkling bays, quaint fishing villages, and dramatic mountains.
 They are also notable for their wealth of wildlife.
 Reindeer can be seen roaming in herds in this region after running wild in the summer up in the highlands, and the waters are pregnant with seabirds.

-After taking in the marvellous views and stopping for many photo opportunities, you will end the day in the largest town of the east, Egilsstaðir.
+After taking in the marvelous views and stopping for many photo opportunities, you will end the day in the largest town of the east, Egilsstaðir.
 This cultural hub sits on the bays of the beautiful lake Lagarfljót, which is said to hold a monster within it, records of which date back further than that of Nessie.

-You will then spend the night in Egilsstaðir or in one of the lovely towns of the Eastfjords.
+You will then spend the night in Egilsstaðir or one of the lovely towns of the Eastfjords.

 En route to Akureyri, you will pass one of Iceland's most historically important waterfalls, Goðafoss.
-In 1000 AD, the Lawspeaker of Iceland threw his idols of the Old Norse Gods into the waters here to symbol the nation's conversion to Christianity.
+In 1000 AD, the Lawspeaker of Iceland threw his idols of the Old Norse Gods into the waters to symbolize the nation's conversion to Christianity.
 It has been named 'the Waterfall of the Gods' since.